UnitedHealthcare Contract Update

 • What is the status of my UnitedHealthcare insurance at Stamford Health?

-The current agreement between UnitedHealthcare and Stamford Health (both Stamford Hospital and Stamford Health Medical Group) expires on January 31, 2026.
+The current agreement between UnitedHealthcare and Stamford Health (both Stamford Hospital and Stamford Health Medical Group) expired on January 31, 2026.
 Following the 60-day period required by law, Stamford Health will no longer be an in-network provider for UnitedHealthcare benefit plans as of April 1, 2026.

 • Which UnitedHealthcare health plans are affected?